-Bells Rapids may be best known for being the best vantage spot to watch the annual Avon Descent Race, but it makes for an equally good visit any time of the year.
+Bells Rapids may be best known for being the best vantage spot to watch the annual Avon Descent Race, but it makes for an equally good day trip from Perth any time of the year.

 Best of all Bells Rapids is a short drive from the best attractions in the Swan Valley.
-For me this means that the walk trails provide a perfect way to build up an appetite for an indulgent winery lunch later on.
+For me, this means that the Bells Rapid walk trails provide a perfect way to build up an appetite for an indulgent winery lunch later on.

 There are several walk trails around Bells Rapids and adjacent Jumpbuck Hill including the 2.5km River Walk and the slightly longer Goat Walk.